Edward Protheroe: In politics

 Protheroe stood for the Bristol constituency in the 1812 general election.
 Among the candidates, in the two-member constituency, were Sir Samuel Romilly, looking to escape Wareham, where John Calcraft acted as a borough-monger, and Henry Hunt.
 Richard Hart Davis, already in parliament for Colchester, was a Bristol merchant and banker, and a supporter of the Tory ministry, also standing for Bristol.
 Davis chose to ally with Protheroe as a moderate, and spent heavily at the election.
 Romilly had the support of the Bristol Independent Club, chaired by Robert Claxton; and Hunt the backing of William Cobbett.
 Hunt managed to string out the voting to 14 days, in an election marred by violence.
 But a number of significant supporters of Evan Baillie, the outgoing Whig member, rallied to Protheroe, who was elected behind Davis (2899 votes), with 2429 votes and ahead of Romilly on 1677.
 In the House of Commons he gave qualified support to William Wilberforce's abolitionist programme.

 Standing again at the 1818 general election, Protheroe found he was under pressure: Hugh Duncan Baillie, son of Evan Baillie, was a candidate, and he came under attack from the reformers Edward Kentish and Thomas Stocking for failing to live up in parliament to Whig principles.
 He again came second to Davis.
 In the aftermath he quarrelled with his election committee, and did not stand again in the 1820 general election.
 His brother Henry published a pamphlet in 1819 giving Edward's side of the story.

 Property, the Forest of Dean and the Neath Valley

 Philip Protheroe I left his estate to four sons and two daughters, with his son Edward receiving £20,000, and property near Bristol and at Westbury-on-Trym.
-Edward Protheroe in 1807 bought Over Court at Over, Gloucestershire.
+Edward Protheroe in 1807 bought Over Court in Gloucestershire.
 It belonged to the Sitwell family of Derbyshire, who over a long period had leased it to tenants.
 His father had had work done on the house c.1800.